-SMRP: Make it Personal And Prepare For The Future SMRP, the Society for Maintenance & Reliability Professionals (“by professionals for professionals”) has been celebrating its 20th Anniversary throughout 2012.
+SMRP, the Society for Maintenance & Reliability Professionals (“by professionals for professionals”) has been celebrating its 20th Anniversary throughout 2012.
 Held in Orlando, FL, last month, this year’s annual conference wasn’t just a nod to two great decades, it was among the best of the best SMRP events ever.

 A non-destructive form of positive material identification can be a shortcut to uncovering the root cause of bad welds, parts failure and more.
 It also can be an effective way to verify on-spec conditions in your equipment and systems.